Fashion Favorites Nineteen Nighties Wood frame with double mats. Frame service available. |

 Love is Sharing Cake (watercolor, pastel, collage, stitching) |

-Life is great when one can bust a stitch laughing and bring stitching to a fine art!
+Life is great when one can burst out laughing and bring stitching to a fine art!
 Minaz

 No comments :